 Types of Hypothyroidism

-There are several types of hypothyroidism, including primary hypothyroidism (resulting from thyroid gland damage or dysfunction), secondary hypothyroidism (resulting from pituitary gland damage or dysfunction), and transient hypothyroidism (a temporary condition often caused by iodine deficiency).
+There are several types of hypothyroidism, including primary hypothyroidism (resulting from thyroid gland damage or dysfunction, often due to autoimmune conditions like Hashimoto’s thyroiditis), secondary hypothyroidism (resulting from pituitary gland damage or dysfunction, which impacts thyroid-stimulating hormone production), and transient hypothyroidism (a temporary condition often caused by iodine deficiency, certain medications, or postpartum thyroiditis).
+Understanding the specific type can help tailor management strategies, though the core nutritional principles often remain similar.

 How AI Nutrition Can Help with Hypothyroidism